kabanero-io/guides/publish/working-with-stacks/working-with-stacks.md

 - [Docker](https://docs.docker.com/get-started/) must be installed.
 - [Appsody](https://appsody.dev/docs/getting-started/installation) must be installed.
-- You must have access to Kabanero Foundation v0.5.0 on an OpenShift Container Platform (OCP) v4.3 cluster.
+(Optional) To deploy your customized stack, you must have access to the OpenShift Container Platform (OCP) v4.3 cluster.

 ## Getting started